-These actions aim to achieve healthy habitat and a population of healthy koalas at Cape Otway.
+These actions aimed to achieve healthy habitat and a population of healthy koalas at Cape Otway.

-Since May 2015 five management programs have been delivered within the framework of the Cape Otway Koala Management Actions.
+Since May 2015 six management programs have been delivered within the framework of the Cape Otway Koala Management Actions.
 These include:

-- Koala health assessment in May 2015, - Koala welfare intervention and trial translocation in September 2015, - Large scale translocation in November and December in 2015 and - Fertility control and health check program in May 2016, and - Fertility control, health check and translocation program in November/December 2016.
+- Koala health assessment in May 2015, - Koala welfare intervention and trial translocation in September 2015, - Large scale translocation in November and December in 2015, - Fertility control and health check program in May 2016, - Fertility control, health check and translocation program in November/December 2016, and - Fertility control, health check and translocation program in May 2017